ilanhaskel/Real_Estate_Sale_Price_Predictor/README.md

 #### Baseline

 Our baseline has price as the target and 'sqft_living', 'sqft_lot', and 'sqft_patio' as predictors.
 We recieved an r-squared of .303.
 We then plotted the target (price) to view its distribution and we noticed it was slightly right-skewed.
 We tried log-scaling price.
 We noticed it was even more skewed (now on the left).
 When we created a model with the log-scaled price as the target, the r-squared was worse.
-As such, we did not use the log-scaled price in any of the rest of our analysis.
+As such, we did not use the log-scaled price in the rest of our analysis.

 #### Adding numerical predictors

 From there, we started trying different combinations of numerical predictors such as square foot lot, square foot patio, and age when sold.
 Our r-squared slightly improved (.312) but was still not where we wanted it.
-Also, our other summary statistics were getting worse (e.g. Jarque-Bera and condition number).
+Also, other summary statistics were getting worse (e.g. Jarque-Bera and condition number).

 #### Adding ordinal categorical predictors